Andrew Vaughn Preview, Player Props: White Sox vs. Athletics

-The Chicago White Sox and Andrew Vaughn (.378 slugging percentage over his past 10 games, including one homer), take on starting pitcher Zach Neal and the Oakland Athletics at Guaranteed Rate Field, Friday at 7:10 PM ET.
+After batting .297 with a home run, two walks and two RBI in his past 10 games, Andrew Vaughn and the Chicago White Sox face the Oakland Athletics (who will start JP Sears) at 7:10 PM ET on Saturday.

-In his last game, he had two hits (going 2-for-3) against the Athletics.
+In his most recent game he had a hitless performance (0-for-4) against the Athletics.

 Andrew Vaughn Game Info & Props vs. the Athletics